wkumari/draft-wkumari-dnsop-alt-tld/README.md

    o  Removed the "delegated to new style AS112 servers" text -this was
       legacy from the omnicient AS112 days.
 (Joe Abley)

+Kumari & Sullivan      Expires September 22, 2016               [Page 8]

+Internet-Draft               Reserve ALT TLD                  March 2016

    o  Removed the "Advice to implemntors" section.
 This used to
       recommend that people used a subdomain of a domain in the DNS.
 It was pointed out that this breaks things badly if the domain expires.

-Kumari & Sullivan         Expires April 2, 2016                 [Page 8]

-Internet-Draft               Reserve ALT TLD              September 2015

    o  Added text about why we don't want to adminster a registry for
       ALT.